-The Medical Treatment Team will utilize a multidisciplinary team approach to ensure that each person receives the attention necessary for safe medical stabilization in the hospital.
+The medical treatment team will utilize a multidisciplinary approach to ensure that each person receives the attention necessary for safe medical stabilization in the hospital.

 What to Expect

-Upon admission to the hospital for medical stabilization, assessment of the patient’s fundamental needs are conducted.
+Upon admission to the hospital for medical stabilization, assessments of the patient’s fundamental needs are conducted.
 These assessments include a medical history, physical, complete laboratory workup and nursing assessment.
-This pre-screening process will enable the patient to be admitted alongside a personalized plan for treatment.
+This pre-screening process will enable the patient to be admitted with a personalized plan for treatment.